What is Mail Drop?

-In OS X Mavericks, the Clip-o-Tron plugin will copy the subject, body and attachments from an email message, along with a link back to the original message.
+In OS X Mavericks, when selecting the message in the message list, the Clip-o-Tron plugin will copy the subject, body and attachments from an email message, along with a link back to the original message.

-In OS X Yosemite, Apple Mail no longer copies message contents to the pasteboard, so Clip-o-Tron will copy the subject line and link back to the original message.
+In OS X Yosemite, when selecting the message in the message list, Apple Mail no longer copies message contents to the pasteboard, so Clip-o-Tron will copy the subject line and link back to the original message.
 (If Yosemite's Mail ever restores its support for copying email messages, then OmniFocus will start including that content again without any changes on our part.)

 For users of OmniFocus 2, the Clip-o-Tron is now available in an installer that does two things:

 It installs the Mail bundle (a plugin for the Mail app, essentially) that enables the more robust clipping capabilities required to grab entire mail messages.

 It also optionally installs a Login item that checks to make sure Clip-o-Tron is still up to date with the version of OS X that you're running, and provides an update if necessary.
 If you choose not to install the Login item Clip-o-Tron will still install, but you'll have to download it again and update manually to keep it working with the latest changes in Mail.